wanamelon/prototype_monorepo/roller/dev_notes.md

 [ ] Ball: damage numbers
-[ ] auto-add source trace (like stack trace) for ALL events [ ] Item stacking (ex: more slime trail item -> increase level up chance, NOT) [ ] Rollers/etc should not bounce off each other (it's too buggy!)
+[ ] auto-add source trace (like stack trace) for ALL events [ ] Item stacking system (ex: more slime trail item -> increase level up chance, NOT) [ ] Rollers/etc should not bounce off each other (it's too buggy!)
 [ ] Items: temporarily do ZERO damage
 [ ] Items: when killing a coin, may level up the lowest value coin = highest value [ ] Items: Combo - hit N ascending count values in row gives value = N x last (each time) [ ] Items: PiggyBank.
 Every hit on adjacent adds its value to the bank, has interest.
-Boom after 10 hits [ ] Add an inventory display
+Boom after 10 hits [ ] Items: Consumables (boost for one round)
+[ ] Player stamina bar useless invisible at higher speeds [ ] Add an inventory display
+[ ] block out a main UI design
 [ ] Flesh out the shop mechanic
-[ ] Items: Consumables?
-[ ] Items: the lower your stamina, the higher your speed [ ] Player stamina bar useless invisible at higher speeds [ ] Items: crop level up time is decreased
+[ ] Items: the lower your stamina, the higher your speed [ ] Items: crop level up time is decreased
 [ ] Items: reduce all cooldowns by some amount
 [ ] Bomb impacts nearby crops etc.
 [ ] Items: higher base spawn level of coins
+[ ] break up ItemSystem megaclass
+[ ] extract ProjectileBody (share miniball and roller) + miniball does hits/bounces!
+[ ] Migrate all to generic status effects
-[ ] Items: more generic status effect system
+[X] Items: more generic status effect system
 [X] La bomba
 [X] Items: Status effects last longer
 [X] Bug fix: stuck between colliders at high speeds